VTickner/coding-resources/README.md

   - Sticky navigation for menu navigation links.
   - Smooth scrolling for menu navigation links.
   - Set current year in copyright statement.
+- Changed from using `font-size: 62.5%` technique to using CSS variables to hold size measurements that want to use with `rem` units.

 Still TODO: